Adaptive multiplication of rank-structured matrices in linear complexity: -matrices H2-matrices

 and these unions are disjoint due to the properties of the cluster trees $\ctI$ and $\ctJ$.
 This means that the leaves $\lfIJ$ of a block tree describe a disjoint partition of $\Idx\times\Jdx$, i.e., a decomposition of the matrix $G$ into submatrices $G|_{\hat b} = G|_{\hat t\times\hat s}$, $b=(t,s)\in\lfIJ$.

 The central observation of hierarchical matrix methods is that a large number of these submatrices can be approximated by low-rank matrices.
-Accordingly, we split the set of leaves $\lfIJ$ into the \emph{admissible} leaves $\lfaIJ\subseteq\lfIJ$ and the remaining \emph{inadmissible} leaves $\lfiIJ := \lfIJ \setminus \lfaIJ$.
+We call a block $(t,s)$ \emph{admissible} if we expect to be able to approximate it by a low-rank matrix, and we stop subdividing blocks in the construction of the block tree as soon as a block is admissible.
+This implies that all non-leaf blocks are inadmissible and the leaf blocks $\lfIJ$ can be split into admissible leaves $\lfaIJ\subseteq\lfIJ$ and a remainder $\lfiIJ := \lfIJ\setminus\lfaIJ$ of blocks that are inadmissible and cannot be split further.
 For a hierarchical matrix, we simply assume that every submatrix $G|_{\hat b}$ for an admissible $b\in\lfaIJ$ can be approximated by a low-rank matrix.

 In order to obtain the higher efficiency of $\mathcal{H}^2$-matrices, we introduce an additional restriction: we only admit

 where $S_{ts}\in\bbbr^{k\times k}$ is a \emph{coupling matrix} with a small rank $k\in\bbbn$ and $V_t$ and $W_s$ are \emph{cluster bases} with a specific hierarchical structure.